fsalvemi/DEVWKS-1709/README.md

     └── native_api_implementation.py       # Python REST API client
 ```

-Note that the reference_configs folder is not required for the Catalyst Center as Code solution, it has been added to the repository to facilitate the learning and error check for the NAC Catalyst Center Lab.
+Note that the reference_configs folder is not required for the Network as Code for Catalyst Center solution, it has been added to the repository to facilitate the learning and error check for the NAC Catalyst Center Lab.

 ## What's Deployed in the Simple Example Scenario